 For by grace are we saved through faith, not of works

 So many people believe that if they are a “good person” it’s enough to get them into Heaven.
 But that’s not God’s way.
 Remember what I said earlier about leaving things up to your own interpretation?
-Go back and read 2 Peter 1:20.
+Look at what Peter tells us.

 Being a good person is relying on your own abilities.
 It really doesn’t have anything to do with Jesus, does it?
 And then if being a good person was what you needed for eternal salvation, then you would be working your way into Heaven.
 That would be all on you, not Jesus.
 If that were true, why did Jesus have to die on the cross?